rieckpil/progmot/content/post/writing-a-book-remotely.md

 Furthermore, the development journey doesn't stop when merging the code changes and moving a Jira ticket to the done column.
 Now, the fun part begins as our code runs in production.

-If we are in the lucky position to maintain and operate our own service (DevOps done right), we will correspond with the following questions that arise sooner or later:
+If we are in the lucky position to maintain and operate our own services (DevOps done right), we will have to deal with the following questions, which will arise sooner or later:

 - How do I know my service is healthy and operating as expected?
 - What's the current average response time for my most important API endpoint?